joneskoo/git-get/README.md

 CDPATH=$HOME/src:$HOME/src/github.com:$HOME/src/github.com/joneskoo:.
 ```

-You can use any of these commands to `cd` into `/home/joneskoo/src/github.com/joneskoo/git-get`:
+You can use any of these commands to `cd` into `/home/joneskoo/src/github.com/joneskoo/git-get`
+from anywhere!

     $ cd git-get
     $ cd joneskoo/git-get